 Career Opportunities in Dallas

 If your move is career-driven, you’re heading to the right city.
-According to the U.S. Bureau of Labor Statistics, Dallas-Fort Worth added over 120,000 jobs in 2025, with growth concentrated in healthcare, finance, and tech.- Tech: With companies like Oracle, Uber, and Amazon expanding in the area, Dallas has become a southern tech hotspot.
+According to the U.S. Bureau of Labor Statistics, Dallas-Fort Worth added over 120,000 jobs in 2025, with growth concentrated in healthcare, finance, and tech.

 - Finance: The city boasts a large financial services sector, led by JPMorgan Chase, Bank of America, and Capital One.